v5ma/selfawarenetworks/raynote13.md

 It emphasizes how the system’s differentials (waves) systematically dissipate and “compute” their way to equilibrium.
 Its a deeper look at the mechanism of how entropy increases in real, physical processes.

-# How is the 4th law describing a real computation?
+# How is the Fourth Law of Thermal Dynamics describing a real computation?

-How does it apply to neurons that form a tonic oscillating group of cells, how does it describe the core mechanic of how an oscillating group of cells becomes consciously aware of a phase wave differential information packet that impacts part of it's group?
+How does it apply to neurons that form a tonic oscillating group of cells?

+How does it describe the core mechanic of how an oscillating group of cells becomes consciously aware of a phase wave differential information packet that impacts part of it's group?

-to see the “Fourth Law” concept (computational signal dissipation toward equilibrium) as a real form of information processing (computation) in neurons—and how that process might underlie a neural ensemble’s “awareness” of new inputs.
+Let’s break down how the “Fourth Law” concept (computational signal dissipation toward equilibrium) as a real form of information processing (computation) in neurons—and how that process might underlie a neural ensemble’s “awareness” of new inputs.

 1. How the Fourth Law Describes a Real Computation